arunkumar9t2/scabbard/docs/index.md

 Scabbard also ships an IDE plugin to open generated `png`'s directly from your source code via gutter icons.
 Please install plugins from `File > Preferences/Settings > Plugins > Market Place > Search for "Scabbard" > Install` and Restart.

-Alternatively you could download the plugin `jar` file directly from [releases](https://github.com/arunkumar9t2/scabbard/releases) and install via `File > Preferences/Settings > Plugins > Gear Icon > Install from Disk and point to jar file`.
+Alternatively you could download the plugin `zip` file directly from [releases](https://github.com/arunkumar9t2/scabbard/releases) and install via `File > Preferences/Settings > Plugins > Gear Icon > Install from Disk and point to jar file`.

 !!! success
     That's it.
 The plugin will automatically add an icon 🗡 next to `@Component`, `@Subcomponent` or `@Module` as soon as project is indexed.